 Specific Issue(s) I'm Skilled at Helping With

 I enjoy helping people overcome problems related to depression, despair, self-esteem, anxiety, and relationships.
 Our world is a stressful place, with many overwhelming demands and a cultural message that we must continually strive to improve and be successful in order to be happy.
-Frequently my goal is to help my clients come to a greater sense of peace with themselves for who they are, which can then lead to improvements in their emotional health, relationships, and overall success.
+Frequently my goal is to help my clients come to a greater sense of peace with themselves for who they are, which can then lead to improvements in their ability to solve problems, their relationships, and overall emotional health and success.

 I also help adults who struggle with symptoms of ADHD.
 Once regarded as a problem only for children and adolescents, ADHD isn't something most people grow out of and it estimated that approximately 8 million adults have significant difficulties with attention.